RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

     for the destination database]({{< relref
     "/rs/administering/intercluster-replication/replica-of.md#encryption" >}}).

-### Configuring TLS for Replica Of and client communication
+### Configuring TLS for all communication on the source database

-To enable TLS for Replica Of and client communication for a database:
+To enable TLS for Replica Of and client communication on the source database:

 1. In **databases**, either:
     - Click ![icon_add](/images/rs/icon_add.png "+")